The start of an OpenUp methodology for tying organisational strategy to design across both products and programmes.

 Centring impact is so vital for us, because our goal is not to simply scale a product or even just create a product.
 It is to create a certain kind of social impact, which products (and interventions) can foster - but needs to also accommodate an appreciation for unintended consequences, and structural influences like political transition or community economic constraints.

-Whilst we hope to bring significantly more definition to the space, problematising in the way we have so far has already helped us understand the key ways we think working to a combination on design priorities might be actioned:
+Whilst we hope to bring significantly more definition to the space, problematising in the way we have so far has already helped us understand the key ways we think these ideas might be actioned in design:

 - Helping us to define our products and projects goals;